awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-instance-monitoring.md

-# Monitoring CloudWatch Metrics for Your Auto Scaling Groups and Instances<a name="as-instance-monitoring"></a>
+# Monitoring CloudWatch metrics for your Auto Scaling groups and instances<a name="as-instance-monitoring"></a>

 *Metrics* are the fundamental concept in CloudWatch\.
 A metric represents a time\-ordered set of data points that are published to CloudWatch\.
 Think of a metric as a variable to monitor, and the data points as representing the values of that variable over time\.
 You can use these metrics to verify that your system is performing as expected\.